Plano Area

 After establishing the Bylaws, Ticktocker procedures, standing rules and transfer procedures, the Chapter was approved for Provisional status in September 2000.
 The Chapter operated under Provisional status for one year and was advanced to Charter status on September 10, 2001, at the National Board meeting.
 On April 26, 2002, the Plano Area Chapter received our official Charter at the National Convention in Long Beach, California.

-Twenty-three years later, the Plano Area Chapter stands strong at around 120 active Patronesses and 130 Ticktockers.
+Now, the Plano Area Chapter stands strong at around 120 active Patronesses and 130 Ticktockers.
 We also have a number of sustainer/Forever NCL members that get together for socials and philanthropy activities.

 Join Our Chapter